 207 S. Central Avenue, Flagler Beach, FL 32136 - United States

-A pictoral gallery takes you from the founding of Flagler Beach, to Charles Lindbergh's landing at the Flagler Beach Airport in 1931, to the attractions of today.
-The Musuem is free and is open seven days a week from 10 a.m. to 4 p.m.
+A pictorial gallery takes you from the founding of Flagler Beach, to Charles Lindbergh's landing at the Flagler Beach Airport in 1931, to the attractions of today.
+The Museum is free and is open seven days a week from 10 a.m. to 4 p.m.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.